 In addition, the following are on offer:

+These are generously being offered free of charge: Ben encourages you to share these links ‘far and wide’.
 If you enjoy these productions and feel able to make a donation to Our Star Theatre Company, you may do so via PayPal.
 Any amount you could spare to help cover Our Star’s running costs would be gratefully appreciated, and help them continue to provide brand-new theatre once we are all able to do so again.

 Chichester Festival Theatre (CFT) is joining the movement to stream recorded past performances for free – more details here.